Housing

 Lease and Sublease Agreement

-What is the difference between the lease and the sublease agreement?
+What is the difference between a lease and a sublease agreement?
 The lease agreement is used by owners who let someone use their property.
-The sublease agreement is used by lessees who let someone use the property (or its part) they lease and do not use themselves.
-The sublease agreement gives the tenant less rights than the lease agreement.
-The lessor may ask you to move out of the flat only if there are legal reasons to do so, while the sublease is terminated together with the termination of the lease.
+The sublease agreement is used by lessees who let someone use the property (or part of it) that they lease and do not occupy themselves.
+A sublease gives the tenant fewer rights than a lease.
+The lessor may ask you to move out of the flat only if there are legal reasons to do so, whereas a sublease ends automatically when the main lease is terminated.

-A lease agreement has to be made in writing.
-Above all, it has to include a designation of the two parties – the landlord and the tenant, a description of the flat and any extras that go with it, the rent including utility fees and when you should pay your rent (usually it is paid monthly).
-The agreement also usually states how long the lease is signed for.
-If this information is not included, it means that it is signed for an indefinite term.
+A lease agreement must be made in writing.
+It must include the designation of the two parties – the landlord and the tenant – a description of the flat and any extras that come with it, the rent including utility fees, and the payment schedule (usually monthly).
+The agreement also usually specifies the duration of the lease.
+If this information is not included, the lease is considered to be for an indefinite term.

 Fees and Services